What on earth is a KPI?

-Aside from the obvious client benefits of being able to set, and hopefully achieve, their desired business aims with the web project, KPIs also keep web agencies focussed on what they’re really being hired to do – add value to the client’s business.
-After all, if a web agency delivers a website or web application that looks beautiful, is coded beautifully and accessible to all but fails to satisfy the aims of the client’s business and facilitate growth, quite simply, the web agency has not done their job.
+Aside from the obvious client benefits of being able to set, and hopefully achieve, their desired business aims with the digital project, KPIs also keep digital agencies focussed on what they’re really being hired to do – add value to the client’s business.
+After all, if a digital agency delivers a website or web application that looks beautiful, is coded beautifully and accessible to all but fails to satisfy the aims of the client’s business and facilitate growth, quite simply, the digital agency has not done its job.

-Not only will the web agency have not done their job, but the client will inevitably be unhappy with the results and this damages the chance of possible repeat business, testimonials, case studies and referrals, and as a web agency, sales as a result of these are the true keys to stability and expansion.
+Not only will the digital agency have not done their job, but the client will inevitably be unhappy with the results and this damages the chance of possible repeat business, testimonials, case studies and referrals, and as a digital agency, sales as a result of these are the true keys to stability and expansion.

-But sales aside, KPIs are good for web agencies because they ensure all teams remain focussed on the business problems that need solving as opposed to the latest techniques or technologies.
-Yes a web agency must keep up to date with all of the latest trends to remain competitive, but cultivating an entire team to become primarily business focussed is by far more valuable to an agency in the long-run than any use of cutting edge technologies as that team will consistently be delivering business value to clients and this only ever increases agency team morale.
+But sales aside, KPIs are good for digital agencies because they ensure all teams remain focussed on the business problems that need solving as opposed to the latest techniques or technologies.
+Yes, a digital agency must keep up to date with all of the latest trends to remain competitive, but cultivating an entire team to become primarily business-focussed is by far more valuable to an agency in the long-run than any use of cutting edge technologies as that team will consistently be delivering business value to clients and this only ever increases agency team morale.